transifex/transifex-native-sandbox/README.md

 # Try it out yourself

-  - [x] Step 1: Clone the repo of your preference (Python, django, JS, React or React Native)
+  - [x] Step 1: Clone the repo and go to folder of your preference.
+There is one for each of the following languages/frameworks: Python, django, JS, React, React Native.

-  - [x] Step 2: Set things up using this guide: it's literally 3 commands.
+  - [x] Step 2: Set things up using the guide included in each folder mentioned in step 2. it's literally 3 commands.
   <ADD GUIDE here>

   If you are not up to it we've built a script to do it for you.
 Just do <command>